Luka140/grinder-automation/README.md

 # grinder-automation Dependencies
-The `requirement.txt` lists all dependencies required for all the repositories outlined in the `.repos` file:
+The `requirement.txt` and `setup.sh` contains all dependencies required for all the repositories outlined in the `.repos` file:

 - `ros-humble-rosbag2-storage-mcap`: Enabled MCAP storage format for rosbags
 - `open3d`: for pointcloud operations.
 Note that the used (and currently latest) version requires Numpy < 1.25.
 Used in `pcl_processing_ros2` and `lls_processing`.